Author of historical romance and romantic suspense novels set in the UK and Ireland.

 Isobel Stevens was schooled to be a lady, but a seduction put an end to all her father’s hopes for her.
-Disgraced, she travelled to Dublin, and now sells her body.
-When a handsome young doctor advises her to leave the brothel, she considers her future.
-But can Isobel escape her past?
+Disowned, she left Co Galway for Dublin and fell into prostitution.
+On the advice of a handsome young doctor, she leaves the brothel and enters domestic service.
+But can Isobel escape her past and adapt to life and the chance of love on Merrion Square?
 Or will she always be seen as a scarlet woman?

 An excerpt from Chapter One…

-Donning her best dress – a navy blue relict from her pre-Dublin life – and a fashionable hat she had found on a second-hand clothes stall, she walked to St Stephen’s Green, newly opened to the general public.
-It was the last day of July and the trees were lush with leaves of varying greens.
-It reminded her of Ballybeg but she blinked a few times to banish the memory.
-For now, she was going to find a spot in the sunshine, watch the ladies and gentlemen parading past and mull over what she could possibly gain employment as.
+Donning her best dress – a navy blue relict from her pre-Dublin life with a square neck and buttons up the front – and a fashionable hat in matching navy blue she had found on a second-hand clothes stall, she walked to St Stephen’s Green.
+It was the last day of July and the trees of the park, newly opened to the general public, were lush with leaves of varying greens.
+They reminded her of Ballybeg but she blinked a few times to banish the memory.
+For now, she was going to find a spot in the sunshine, watch the ladies and gentlemen parading past, and mull over what she could possibly gain employment as.

 She found a suitable spot on the grass near the lake but found the ducks and pigeons far more entertaining.
-A little boy in a sailor suit was throwing pieces of bread into the water for them and there were heated battles between the birds for possession.
+A little boy in a white sailor suit was throwing pieces of bread into the water for them and there were heated battles between the birds for possession.
 A little further along the lake shore, a gentleman folded his newspaper and got up, leaving it on the grass as he walked away.
-Immediately, she got to her feet and retrieved the paper.
-It was that morning’s Irish Times.
+Immediately, she got to her feet and retrieved the newspaper.
+It was the previous day’s Dublin Evening Mail.

-Out of curiosity, she went through the pages until she found the Situations Vacant and Wanted columns.
-Her eyes rested on one advertisement for a parlour maid but her heart sank when she read that references must be presented.
-She bit her nails for a few minutes before twisting around and glancing through the trees at the Shelbourne Hotel across the street.
-She tore the advertisement out of the newspaper before closing and folding it and sliding the advertisement up her sleeve.
+Out of curiosity, she went through the pages until she found the Situations Vacant columns.
+Her eyes rested on one advertisement for a parlourmaid but her heart sank when she read that references must be presented.
+She bit her nails for a few minutes before twisting around and glancing through the trees at the imposing red-bricked facade of the Shelbourne Hotel across the street.
+She tore the advertisement out of the newspaper before closing and folding it, placing it on the grass, and sliding the advertisement up her sleeve.

-She wandered slowly down Grafton Street, stopped outside a café, and peered inside.
-A young man was busily writing something in a notebook at a window table.
+She wandered slowly down Grafton Street, passed a café, then turned back and peered inside.
+A young man was busily writing something in a notebook with a pen at a window table.
 She would have to part with some of the two shillings and sixpence ha’penny on tea or coffee.
 She went in, sat at the next table and ordered a cup of coffee, the young man only glancing briefly at her.

 “Excuse me?” she began before he bent to write again.